JuliaData/DataFrames.jl/docs/src/man/basics.md

   is slightly faster and should generally be preferred, if not generating them via string manipulation.

-To remove all rows and columns from a DataFrame you can use `empty` and `empty!` functions to remove all rows from a `DataFrame`:
+To remove all rows from a DataFrame you can use `empty` and `empty!` functions:
 ```jldoctest dataframe
 julia> empty(german)
 0×10 DataFrame